 To learn more about funding and how you can support the program, email [email protected].

-The curriculum was developed by the program’s Academic Advisor, Mattan Griffel, who received the Dean's Award for Teaching Excellence, and teaches a similar course at Columbia Business School.
+The technical curriculum, overseen by the program’s Academic Advisor, Mattan Griffel, who received the Dean's Award for Teaching Excellence at Columbia Business School, provides students with the knowledge and skills necessary to develop and deploy full-stack web applications.

 The JTC curriculum is composed of five elements: